Igor L. Markov: Industry career

 In the 1990s, Markov worked as a software engineer at the Parametric Technology Corporation.
 In 2008, he worked as a principal engineer at Synopsys during a sabbatical leave from University of Michigan.

 In 2014, Markov joined Google’s Search team, where he completely rewrote the algorithm responsible for trivial‐query detection, improving its worst‐case time complexity from exponential to linear and reducing query‐processing latency in production workloads.
 Working at Google through 2017, he also developed and implemented a new algorithm for information retrieval that finds top-N relevant records for user-configurable priorities without identifying all relevant records.

 From 2018 to 2023, he worked at Meta on machine learning platforms and news feed integrity.
 In the early 2020s, he consulted for IonQ on quantum computer design and optimization.
-Markov returned to Synopsys in 2024 to work on computing hardware and remains a Distinguished Architect as of 2025.
+Markov returned to Synopsys in 2024 to work on computing hardware as a Distinguished Architect.

 In October 2025, Markov was elected vice chair of the Si2 Large Language Model Benchmarking Coalition, a collaborative industry initiative focused on advancing AI applications for silicon design and verification.